holzschu/iOS_codeSamples/README.md

 ## Sample code

+The directory `sampleCode` contains some simple projects you can compile:
+- `hello.c` just experiments with input and output methods.
+- `pwd.c` is the BSD implementation of the shell command `pwd`.
+It prints the current working directory.
+- `bsd_find` contains the Free BSD implementation of the shell command `find`, with minor edits (see `fork`, below),
+- `bsd_diff` contains the Free BSD implementation of the shell command `diff`.
+It is a good command to test the difference between JIT and interpreter.

+Additionally, [tree](https://github.com/nodakai/tree-command.git) works with no modifications, except you have to link it with `libc_replacement/qsort.c` (see below, "Function replacement").

 ## iOS "forbidden" functions

 Some functions (`fork()`, `system()`...) are not available in iOS due to sandbox restrictions.
 Some are intercepted at compile time, others at run time.
 For the functions intercepted at run time, they are implemented as external functions in `lli.cpp`.
 If I forgot one, tell me and I'll add it.